sid22/retwitter/README.md

 ### Replies
-The user idenitified in the token 'replies' to the tweet whose id is passed.
+The user identified in the token 'replies' to the tweet whose id is passed.
 A reply will be treated similar to a tweet object.
 It will the following flag.
 ```
 is_reply: True
 ```